MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-beginner-examples.md

 :::image type="content" alt-text="Screenshot of an expression in the custom metric editor." source="media/02-event-level-process.png":::

-### Usage in minit for example 2
+### Usage for example 2

-Result is applicable everywhere in Minit.
+Result is applicable everywhere in the Process Mining desktop app.
 The same logic for application as for previous example.

 ## 3. Case events aggregation